MukhoTech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod -R u=rw,g=rw,o=r hello olleh => a script to set permission to two files in one directory chmod a+x /var/0x01-shell_permissions => gives execution permission to the current directory and all subdirectrories mkdir -m 751 my_dir => create new directory with predefined set of permission
+chmod -R u=rw,g=rw,o=r hello olleh => a script to set permission to two files in one directory chmod a+x /var/0x01-shell_permissions => gives execution permission to the current directory and all subdirectrories mkdir -m 751 my_dir => create new directory with predefined set of permission chgrp school hello => a script that changes the group owner